WignerSymbols.jl

 with some additional modifications to further improve efficiency for large j (angular momenta quantum numbers).

 In particular, 3j and 6j symbols are computed exactly, in the format √(r) * s where r and s are exactly computed as Rational{BigInt}, using an intermediate representation based on prime number factorization.
-As a consequence thereof, all of the above functions can be called requesting BigFloat precision for the result.
-There is currently no convenient syntax for obtaining r and s directly (see TODO).
+This exact representation is captured by the RationalRoot type.
+For further calculations, these values probably need to be converted to a floating point type.
+Because of this exact representation, all of the above functions can be called requesting BigFloat precision for the result.

 Most intermediate calculations (prime factorizations of numbers and their factorials, conversion between prime powers and BigInts) are cached to improve the efficiency, but this can result in large use of memory when querying Wigner symbols for large values of j.